Centennial Honors College

 SAMPLE PROJECT TYPES

-Depending on a student’s major, the honors contract can include a project in the areas of research/scholarship, performance, or professional development:
+Depending on the student’s major, an honors project may be completed in the areas of research/scholarship, performance, or professional development.
+An honors student might:

 • Create an original piece of music or work of art

-• Conduct challenging lab experiments and report your findings
+• Conduct challenging lab experiments and report findings

 • Explore alternative ideas/opinions/readings and discuss their implications

 The deadline for completing Honors work is the Friday before finals week in the semester in which the course is taken.
-The Honors College will confirm with instructors the satisfactory completion of an Honors contract.
-An incomplete contract will only be permitted if an Incomplete is given for the course.
+The Honors College will confirm with instructors the satisfactory completion of an honors project.
+An incomplete will only be permitted if an incomplete is given for the course.
 Students are expected to maintain steady progress throughout the semester.
 A course grade of C- or higher must be earned for the course to be considered for honors credit.
 Some departments require a higher course grade to receive honors credit.
 An honors notation (“H” course suffix) will be entered on a student’s official transcript for successfully completed projects.

 Developing an Honors Contract and submitting the application happens in the first few weeks of the semester.
 The Honors Contract Application is due the fourth Friday of the semester (first Friday in the summer).